blprnt/btn-webbly/README.md

 ## Alright, I'm sold, how do I install this on my own computer?

 1. It's a node project, so you'll need that installed (I recommend `nvm` or its windows equivalent).
+Specifically, you will need Node version 24 or newer.
 1. You'll also need `git` installed.
 Normally that goes without saying, but in this case we're also using it as an under-the-hood tool for performing version control for project content so you can't just copy this repo's source code, you _need_ `git` installed properly.
 1. You'll also need docker installed, which has different instructions depending on the OS you're using.
 1. And you'll want `caddy` installed, for reverse-proxying container ports so you can just load https://projectname.localhost